awsdocs/amazon-migrationhub-user-guide/doc_source/new-customer-setup.md

-# New User IAM Setup<a name="new-customer-setup"></a>
+# New user IAM setup<a name="new-customer-setup"></a>

-This section provides an overview of the four managed policies that can be used with AWS Migration Hub as well as instructions on how to setup access to either the Migration Hub console or its APIs for users or migration tools\.
+This section provides an overview of the AWS managed policies that can be used with AWS Migration Hub and instructions on how to use them\.

-## Required Managed Policies<a name="required-managed-policies"></a>
+## Managed policies and roles<a name="required-managed-policies"></a>

-The following AWS managed policies, which you can attach to users in your account, are specific to Migration Hub and are grouped by use case scenario:
+The following are the AWS managed policies that can be used with Migration Hub:
-+ **AWSMigrationHubDiscoveryAccess** – \(Included in the **migrationhub\-discovery** role\) – Grants permission to allow the Migration Hub service to call Application Discovery Service\.
++ **AWSMigrationHubFullAccess** – Grants access to the Migration Hub console and API/CLI for non\-administrative IAM users\.
-+ **AWSMigrationHubFullAccess** – Grants access to the Migration Hub console and API/CLI for a user who's not an administrator\.
++ **AWSMigrationHubDiscoveryServiceFullAccess** – Used by the **migrationhub\-discovery** role, the policy grants permission to allow the Migration Hub service to call Application Discovery Service\.
+You only need to use the `migrationhub-discovery` role if you use the AWS Command Line Interface \(AWS CLI\) or the AWS Migration Hub API without ever using the Migration Hub console\.
+For more information about AWSMigrationHubDiscoveryServiceFullAccess, see [AWSMigrationHubDiscoveryServiceFullAccess](https://docs.aws.amazon.com/application-discovery/latest/userguide/security-iam-awsmanpol.html#security-iam-awsmanpol-AWSApplicationDiscoveryServiceFullAccess) in the *Application Discovery Service User Guide*\.
-+ **AWSMigrationHubDMSAccess** – Grants permission for Migration Hub to receive notifications from the AWS Database Migration Service migration tool\.
++ **AWSMigrationHubDMSAccess** – Used by the **migrationhub\-dms** role, the policy grants permission for Migration Hub to receive notifications from the AWS Database Migration Service migration tool\.

-If you want to grant Migration Hub rights to non\-admin IAM users, then see [Migration Hub Service API and Console Managed Access](#api-console-access-managed)\.
+If you want to grant Migration Hub rights to non\-admin IAM users, see [Migration Hub Service API and Console Managed Access](#api-console-access-managed)\.

 If you want to authorize \(that is, connect\) AWS migration tools, see [AWS Database Migration Service \(AWS DMS\)](#dms-managed)\.